Royal Marines Concert - Sunday 15th July 2018

 Programmes for the concert will be on sale at the event and cost £2.

 In previous years we have been privileged to have a fly past by aircraft from the Battle of Britain Memorial Flight.
-We will confirm nearer the time if the fly-past is confirmed for this year and will take place just prior to the commencement of the concert.
+We will confirm nearer the time if the fly-past is due to take place again this year.
 Please note that the fly-past is always subject to weather conditions on the day.

 Donations & Raffle